-On push with selective tags: Whenever a commit includes one of typed in tags, the build is triggered.
+- On push with selective tags: Whenever a commit includes one of the typed in tags, the build is triggered.
 You can specify tags with Unix shell-style wildcards to trigger builds.

 Appcircle Build module is simple and powerful.
 You can get your builds instantly just with a few clicks, advanced management of builds is also possible with the environment variables and workflows.

 You can define variables and secrets to be incorporated during the build in the Environment Variables submodule so that you don't need to store certain keys and configurations within the repository.

 Please see the following page for more information about environment variables:Why to Use Environment Variables and Secrets?